pmongeon/qsslab/content/authors/nuria-bautista-puig/_index.md

 ---
 title: Nuria Bautista Puig
 role: Researcher, Universidad Carlos III de Madrid
-bio: I am a researcher at the Institute for the Evaluation of Science and University (INAECU) of  University Carlos III of Madrid.
-My background is in Geography and I hold an MSc in Geographic Information Systems (GIS) and a PhD in Library and Information Science at the University Carlos III of Madrid.
+bio: "I am a researcher at the Institute for the Evaluation of Science and University (INAECU) of  University Carlos III of Madrid.
+My background is in Geography and I hold an MSc in Geographic Information Systems (GIS) and a PhD in Library and Information Science at the University Carlos III of Madrid."
 avatar_filename: avatar.jpg
 superuser: false
 user_groups: